kubernetes/kube-state-metrics/README.md

 additional metrics!

 > WARNING: THESE METRIC/TAG NAMES ARE UNSTABLE AND MAY CHANGE IN A FUTURE RELEASE.
-> For now, the following metrics and collectors
+> For now, the following metrics and resources
 >
 > **metrics**
 >	* `kube_pod_container_resource_requests_nvidia_gpu_devices`